-- On Lake Macbride, Johnson County, a boat with a motor exceeding 10 horsepower may be used only from September 8 through May 20 of each year and operated only at "slow, no wake speed." - Only motors of 100 horsepower or less may be used on Loch Ayr, Ringgold County.
+- On Lake Macbride, Johnson County, a boat with a motor exceeding 10 horsepower may be used from the day after Labor Day to the Thursday prior to Memorial Day weekend inclusively and operated at "a speed not greater than 5 miles per hour." - Only motors of 100 horsepower or less may be used on Loch Ayr, Ringgold County.

-Motors of any horsepower operated at "slow, no wake speed" only are allowed on the following lakes:
+Motors of any horsepower operated at "speed not greater than 5 miles per hour" only are allowed on the following lakes: